isl/A-QuB-2/README.md

 ## Requirements ##

-- The application communicates with the knowledge base (RDF triplestore) through the API provided by [A-QuB-2 AccessServices](https://github.com/isl/A-QuB-2-AccessServices).
+- The application communicates with the knowledge base (RDF triplestore) through the API provided by [A-QuB AccessServices](https://github.com/isl/A-QuB-2-AccessServices).
 The URL of this API is set in the configuration's property file.

 ## Contact ##